Employer Holding onto Bonus: What Can an Employee Do?

 Discretionary Bonuses

 Bonuses allow employers flexibility to reward exceptional work and performance at their discretion.
 Discretionary bonuses are mostly unplanned and unexpected, and employees should not expect them regularly.
-If the employer gives out holiday bonuses most years, it can still decide not to give them any given year.
+Even if the employer gives out holiday bonuses most years, it can still decide not to give them any given year.

 Nondiscretionary Bonuses